SaeedAnalysis/CausalityAndOTInFactorInvesting/README.md

 ## License

-This project is licensed under the MIT License - see LICENSE file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.

+**Academic Use Only**: This thesis and associated code are provided for academic and research purposes.
+Commercial use is prohibited without explicit permission from the author.

+- ✅ **Allowed**: Academic research, educational use, citation in papers
+- ❌ **Not Allowed**: Commercial applications, proprietary use without permission

+For full license details, see the LICENSE file or visit [CC BY-NC 4.0](http://creativecommons.org/licenses/by-nc/4.0/)

 ## Acknowledgments